timsavage/rusty-maschine/README.md

 This is a learning/experimentation project for Rust.

-Much of the protocl implementation details have been obtained from the cabl project.
+Much of the protocol implementation details have been gleaned from the [cabl](https://github.com/shaduzlabs/cabl) project.

-The ultimate end goal is to move this project onto amicrocontroller (likely the Raspberry Pi Pico) to use the controller to either output MIDI or act as a CV source or sequencer.
+The ultimate end goal is to move this project onto a microcontroller (likely the Raspberry Pi Pico) to use the controller to either output MIDI or act as a CV source or sequencer.

+> **Note** this is a first Rust project so will contain approaches that are non standard.
+And includes no tests (not quite got there yet!).

 ## Current status